 The intent of the sweaters is to keep the birds warm and reduce the amount of oil that they might ingest when preening.
 When birds are oiled, they lose their natural ability to thermoregulate.
 That’s because the oil sticks birds’ down and contour feathers together, temporarily impairing the ability to use these feathers to maintain body temperature.

 Additionally, there are many different types of oil, and many contain irritating and toxic components.
 It’s common to see skin burns and irritation on birds that have heavy oil on their feathers.
 The last thing we want to do is to put something over their feathers that causes the oil to be pressed against their skin, or impairs the evaporation of the aromatics put off by the oil.
 Penguins and other birds can also overheat very quickly, and the sweaters increase this risk.

 To help the birds stay warm and limit the amount of preening, we only have to do one thing — house birds in a warm, ventilated area.
-When birds are warm, they reduce their preening because they are comfortable.
-When they are cold, they are stimulated to preen in an attempt to correct the loss of body heat.
-Our research and experience over the course of hundreds of spills has shown us that when we keep them warm while they are still oiled they do well.
+When birds are warm, they reduce their preening because they’re comfortable.
+When they’re cold, they’re stimulated to preen in an attempt to correct the loss of body heat.
+Our research and experience over the course of hundreds of spills has shown us that when we keep them warm while they are still oiled, birds do well.

-There is also another hazard to the sweater concept: any handling or wearing of anything foreign to them contributes to the penguins’ stress.
+There’s also another hazard to the sweater concept: Any handling or wearing of anything foreign to them contributes to the penguins’ stress.
 Reducing stress is our biggest challenge in an oil spill.
 Sweaters can be cumbersome, and require a secure fit to ensure that the bird will not become entangled.
-When birds are kept in warm rooms without sweaters it is in their best interest, as stress is reduced because they do not need to be monitored or handled.
+When birds are kept in warm rooms without sweaters, their stress is reduced, because they do not need to be monitored or handled.